 Neil M. Vora, M.D.

-Neil is a physician with Conservation International where he leads its efforts on pandemic prevention.
-Throughout his career, he has focused on the link between human health and the health of the planet – particularly as it relates to the increasing threat of “spillover” of viruses from animals to humans because of the destruction of nature.
+Neil is a physician and epidemiologist with Conservation International where he leads efforts on pandemic prevention.
+Throughout his career, he has focused on the link between human health and the health of the planet – particularly as it relates to the increasing threat of “spillover” of viruses from animals to humans because of the degradation of nature.

 From 2020-2021, Neil developed and led New York City’s COVID-19 contact tracing program, overseeing a team of over 3,000 people.
 His program traced more than half a million people who had contracted the virus.
 He still sees patients in a public tuberculosis clinic in New York City.

-He has published over 70 articles in Nature, New England Journal of Medicine, the Journal of the American Medical Association, The Lancet and other outlets.
-He is currently an Associate Editor at CDC’s Emerging Infectious Diseases journal, an Adjunct Professor of Internal Medicine and Infectious Diseases at Columbia University, a Presidential Leadership Scholar, and a Term Member of the Council on Foreign Relations.
+He has published over 80 articles in the New York Times, Nature, New England Journal of Medicine, Journal of the American Medical Association, The Lancet and other forums.
+In 2023, he delivered a TED talk on how stopping deforestation is a critical intervention for preventing pandemics and mitigating climate change.
+He is currently an Associate Editor at the CDC’s Emerging Infectious Diseases journal, an Adjunct Professor of Internal Medicine and Infectious Diseases at Columbia University and a term member of the Council on Foreign Relations.
+He was previously a Presidential Leadership Scholar.
 He completed medical school at the University of California, San Francisco (UCSF) in 2009 and his Internal Medicine training at Columbia University in 2012.

 Outside of work, Neil loves to spend time with his rescue pets and to train in Brazilian jiu jitsu.